umutbozkurt/django-rest-framework-mongoengine/documentation/docs/index.md

 This documentation is for version 2.
 You can find documentation for older versions (that support DRF 2) here-> [placeholder].

+## Version 1 Documentation

+You can see version 1 documentation [here](https://github.com/umutbozkurt/django-rest-framework-mongoengine/blob/drf_2_support/README.md) (for DRF 2)

+## Known Issues
+* EmbeddedDocumentSerializer does not work automatically with `many=True` set.
+* As DRF still has issues with `depth`, DRFME also still has.
+Depth is not working perfectly.

 ## Changelog
 ***version 2.0***